augchan42/augchan42.github.io/_posts/2024-04-15-Using Chainlink VRF for Divination.md

 ---
 layout: post
 title: "Exploring Divination Techniques: Chainlink VRF vs. Traditional Randomness Methods"
 author: "Aug"
+date: 2024-04-15
 header-style: text
 catalog: true
+description: "An analysis of using Chainlink VRF for I-Ching divination, comparing it to traditional methods and other randomness generation techniques like PRNGs and client-side randomness.
+Discusses pros, cons, and includes JavaScript examples for hexagram generation with changing lines."
 tags:
+  - chainlink-vrf
+  - i-ching
+  - divination
-    - Chainlink VRF
+  - randomness
-    - Divination Techniques
+  - blockchain
-    - I-Ching Hexagrams
+  - smart-contracts
-    - Cryptographic Randomness
+  - cryptography
-    - Blockchain in Divination
+  - javascript
-    - Smart Contracts
+  - prng
-    - Random Number Generation
+  - csprng
-    - Spiritual Technology
+  - hexagrams
-    - Yin Yang Symbolism
+  - spiritual-technology
-    - Secure Randomness Methods
+  - yin-yang
 ---

 I-Ching divination typically uses coin tosses or a yarrow stalk ceremony to determine the yin yang lines that make up the hexagram.

 I looked into using Chainlink VRF, which is an on-chain way of generating randomness.
 Sounds cool, but it I ultimately decided against it for now.

 Here's how it works: